Ask Slashdot: Are Accurate Software Development Time Predictions a Myth?

 Unfortunately, version 1.0 typically falls under the thick veil of he said, she said.

-Here's the exact point where he wanders off into the weeds
+Here's the exact point where he wanders off into the weeds:

+It doesn't take a 4-Sigmund review to spot the out-of-school litigation here.
+No one in a state of conflict appreciates the lateral spread of subtext.

+I know estimation is often used as a management bully club, and I've had some pretty dark thoughts about some indivisuals who have chosen to behave that way, but sorry, I'm just not feeling the sympathy in this instance.

 Fired (Score:2)